 Rapamune in Detail - Patient Information: Side Effects

 Sirolimus may cause a serious viral infection of the brain that can lead to disability or death.
 This risk is higher if you have a weak immune system or are receiving certain medicines.
-Call your doctor right away if you any change in your mental state, problems with speech or walking, or decreased vision.
+Call your doctor right away if you have any change in your mental state, problems with speech or walking, or decreased vision.
 These symptoms may start gradually and get worse quickly.

 Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.